toddcf/illegal-dice-game/README.md

 - Add link to my GitHub.
 - Add favicon.
 - Debug: Three logos are showing up on my local machine but not on Heroku.
+- If a player rolls two sixes in a row, both their global score and current score are reset to zero.
+It is then the next player's turn.
+(Always save the previous dice roll in a separate variable.)
+- Add an input field to the HTML where players can set the winning score.
+(Look up .value property in JavaScript.)
+- Make the game have TWO dice.
+The player's current score is set to zero if either of the dice rolls a 1.
+(Use HTML and CSS to position the two dice.)